 A total of 75 whole-round samples were processed at Site C0014 from four different holes.
-Within the upper ~30 m of sediment, these holes exhibit considerable spatial variation in the concentrations of those chemical species that are most influenced by organic matter diagenetic reactions.
+Within the uppermost ~30 m of sediment, these holes exhibit considerable spatial variation in the concentrations of those chemical species that are most influenced by organic matter diagenetic reactions.

-The most sulfate-depleted interval, at 38 mbsf, also has the highest NH4 and notable depletions in Cl and possibly Br.
-High NH4 and low Cl typically result from high-temperature phase separation into a brine and a gas-rich, Cl-depleted vapor, as has happened at high-temperature vents in the Iheya North field (Kawagucci et al., 2010; Takai and Nakamura, 2010).
-Surprisingly, NH4 in Hole C0014G is also inversely correlated with sulfate, as would result from the anoxic ammonia-oxidizing sulfate-reducing microbial metabolism recently predicted by thermodynamic calculations of microbial energy metabolisms (Schrum et al., 2009).
+The most sulfate-depleted interval, at ~31-41 mbsf, also has the highest NH4 and notable depletions in Cl and possibly Br.
+High NH4 and low Cl typically result from high-temperature phase separation into a brine and a gas-rich, Cl-depleted vapor, as has happened at high-temperature vents in the Iheya North field (Kawagucci et al., 2011; Takai and Nakamura, 2010).
+Surprisingly, NH4 in Hole C0014G is also inversely correlated with sulfate (NH4 = -0.0556 SO4 + 1.7, in mM; r^2 = 0.88 for Hole C0014G), as would result in part from the anoxic, ammonia-oxidizing, sulfate-reducing microbial metabolism recently predicted by thermodynamic calculations of microbial energy metabolisms (Schrum et al., 2009).

 Below 50 mbsf in Hole C0014G, Cl and Br are enriched relative to seawater as they would be in a brine.
-Sodium, the major cation in seawater, generally follows the distribution of Cl, but it is often slightly depleted in hydrothermal solutions because of removal into alteration minerals, particularly albite.
-In contrast to Na, K is enriched relative to seawater at depth at this and all the other sites we drilled.
+Sodium, as the major cation in seawater, generally follows the distribution of Cl, but Na/Cl is slightly lower than in seawater because of removal into alteration minerals.
+K, by contrast, is enriched relative to seawater at depth at this and all the other sites we drilled.
 The initial depth (~17.7 mbsf) at which K increases is slightly deeper in Hole C0014G than in Holes C0014B and C0014D, consistent with other observations of hydrothermal fluid influence.
-This difference in depth implies that the thick pumice deposit in Hole C0014G acted as a barrier for the remixing of the phase-separated and phase-segregated hydro-thermal fluids and kept them spatially stratified, with gas-rich fluid at shallower depths and brine-rich fluid at deeper depths, probably because of the difference in their relative density or buoyancy.
+This difference in depth implies that the thick pumice deposit in Hole C0014G acted as a barrier for the remixing of the phase-separated and phase-segregated hydrothermal fluids and kept them spatially stratified, with gas-rich fluid at shallower depths and brine-rich fluid at deeper depths, probably because of the difference in their relative density or buoyancy.

-Maximum cell number was found just below the seafloor in Hole C0014B ( $1.8 \times 10^7$ cells/cm at 0.33 mbsf), Hole C0014G ( $3.3 \times 10^7$ cells/cm at 0.27 mbsf), and Hole C0014D ( $5.6 \times 10^8$ cells/cm at 0.23 mbsf).
-Cell numbers generally decrease with increasing depth, although there are some secondary peaks in biomass within shallower intervals at Holes C0014B and C0014D.
+The maximum cell number was found just below the seafloor in Hole C0014B (1.8×10^7 cells/mL at 0.33 mbsf), Hole C0014G (3.3×10^7 cells/mL at 0.27 mbsf), and Hole C0014D (5.6×10^8 cells/mL at 0.23 mbsf).
+Cell numbers generally decrease with increasing depth, although there are some secondary peaks in biomass within shallower intervals in Holes C0014B and C0014D.
 Numerically abundant microbial communities at these shallow depths are not regarded as deep hot biosphere.

-Microbial biomass at Site C00014 is generally similar to that found at Sites C0015 and C0017 and in a gravity core taken previously at Site C0014 (K.T.
-Ishibashi et al. unpubl. data).
+Microbial biomass at Site C00014 is generally similar to that found at Sites C0015 and C0017 and in a gravity core taken previously at Site C0014 (J. Ishibashi et al., unpubl. data).
 By contrast, the maximum microbial cell count in Hole C0014D is the highest we saw during Expedition 331.
 This densest microbial population was obtained from the CH4-enriched, sulfate-depleted sediments from just beneath the sulfate-enriched pumice layer.
 A second peak in microbial population in Hole C0014D was found in the sulfate-depleted sediments at 8.7 mbsf.
-All the microbial population peaks occur within CH4-enriched and sulfate-depleted layers, strongly suggesting the occurrence of functionally active AMO communities within the shallow subsurface.
+All the microbial population peaks occur within CH4-enriched and sulfate-depleted layers, strongly suggesting the occurrence of functionally active anaerobic methane oxidizing (AMO) communities within the shallow subsurface.

-Microbial populations in the deeper and hotter zones were numerically less abundant $(<1 \times 10^5 \text{ cells/cm}^3)$ .
+Microbial populations in the deeper and hotter zones were numerically less abundant ($<1 \times 10^5$ cells/mL).
 Overall, however, the microbial population at Site C0014 is more abundant than that at Site C0013.